-Though they are inanimate and artificial, objects can behave differently depending on the setting they inhabit.
+Though they are inanimate and artificial, designs can behave differently depending on the setting they inhabit.
 If it’s raining outside, a paper poster will melt when a plastic-coated poster would stand up to the rain just fine.
-Descriptions of object behaviors are pretty straightforward—simply describe what the object is doing.
-When products, services, and systems are used, designers discover how objects can be improved or applied in new ways.
+Descriptions of design behaviors are pretty straightforward—simply describe what the object is doing.
+When products, services, and systems are used, designers discover how designed outcomes can be improved or applied in new ways.

 Anything designed—a product, service, or system.

 A design’s distinctive appearance.

 The size of physical products and the complexity of services and systems.

 Researching how an object behaves can be context-specific.
 Notice how a product, service, or system “acts.”
 What does it do when people use it as it was intended to be used?
 Does it emit sounds?
 What it does when it breaks down?
 Objects can behave very differently when used by different people and in different contexts.

 Is the object doing what it was intended to do?

 References and sources that support the inclusion of this Aspects of Experiences for Design component.